BaptistePignier/CAS741-GameOfLife/mkdocs_docs/api/fi.md

-# API du Module Influence Functions (fi)
+# API of the Functional Input Module (fi)

-Cette page présente la documentation API générée automatiquement à partir des docstrings et des type hints du code source du module `fi`.
+This page presents the API documentation automatically generated from the docstrings and type hints of the `fi` module source code.

 ## Module fi